rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.0.txt

 bug fixes
 - fix invalid MESSAGE Frames for reply-to temporary queues
 - fix non-UTF-8 durable topic subscription queue names
-- behave sensible on death of the internal AMQP connection / channel
+- behave sensibly on death of the internal AMQP connection / channel
 - prevent an infinite loop when implicit connect enabled with an invalid username / password
 - allow more than one SSL handshake to happen at once